Translated by O L Nagabhushana Swamy and Pranava Manjari

 Her eyes burning red with desire”

-For instance, Girish Karnad‘s Nagamandala is narrated by ‘stories’ (or kathe), Devanoora Mahavera’s Kusumabale where ‘deepa’ or light forms an essential part of narration – the same pattern continues here with the narration by ‘ dreams’.
+For instance, Girish Karnad‘s Nagamandala is narrated by ‘stories’ (or Kathe), Devanoora Mahavera’s Kusumabale where ‘deepa’ or light forms an essential part of narration – the same pattern continues here with the narration by ‘ dreams’.

-The book cover is beautifully illustrated by Jayakumar G to depict an event in the book where a mythical deer comes out from the moon .
+The book cover is beautifully illustrated by Jayakumar G to depict an event in the book where a mythical deer comes out from the moon.
 ‘Chakori’ – the title refers to a mythical bird only rendered when the musical notes enchant the universe.

 If you enjoy mythological or fantasy fiction this would be a perfect read.
 Excellently translated, poetic and lucid, it pleasantly surprised me.
-The translation, in particular the use of poetry, adds the magical touch.
+The translation, in particular the use of poetry, adds a magical touch.

 Achievement is a curse and fame can be another.
 The desire for fame had given birth to jealousy.